Troon-Technologies-LLC/NowWhere-Contract/docs/Technical_Document_Nowwhere.md

 To Create a drop of specific Template, we have to give arguments shown above, after that our function will check that start and end time should be greater than present time, template must not be null, drop Ids should be unique.

-## Instructions for Update Drops

-To Update a drop of a specific Template, we have to give the arguments shown above, after that our function will check that start and end time should be greater than the present time, the drop sale has not started yet, the template must not be null, drop Ids should exist.

 ## Instructions for Purchase Drop